No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Results

-Based on the best-fit $L_{\rm IR}$ without AGN at fixed $T_{\rm dust} = 110$ K, we derived the dust emitting region size is $R_{\rm d}\sim75$ pc, based on a black-body assumption.
+Based on the best-fit $L_{\rm IR}$ without AGN at fixed $T_{\rm dust} = 110$ K, we derived the dust emitting region size $R_{\rm d}\sim75$ pc, based on a black-body assumption\footnote{$L_{\rm IR} \sim 4\pi R_{\rm d}^2 \sigma T_{\rm dust}^4$ and $\sigma$ is the Stefan–Boltzmann constant.}.
 A crucial parameter to consider is the stellar surface density, given by $\Sigma_{\star} = M_{\star}/2\pi R_{\rm d}^2 \sim 10^6 M_{\odot}$ pc$^{-2}$ \citep[similar findings are reported in, e.g.,][]{Baggen2024}.
 This is about one order of magnitude higher than the densest systems in the local universe \citep{Hopkins2010} and SFGs at $z\sim5-14$ observed by JWST \citep{Morishita2024,Schaerer2024}, highlighting a general issue for LRD models that rely solely on stellar components.
 Expanding the star formation region would reduce $\Sigma_{\star}$, but it would also decrease $T_{\rm dust}$ below the observed values \citep[e.g.,][]{deRossi2018}, leading to an inconsistency with our findings.
-All these results suggest that additional heating mechanisms, such as AGN-driven radiation, must play a significant role in explaining the elevated dust temperatures of ID9094.
+These values are difficult to explain through star formation alone under standard assumptions and may suggest the contribution of additional heating sources, such as AGN activity.
+However, we emphasize that this interpretation remains model-dependent, and we further discuss such caveats in Sect.~\ref{Sec:caveats}.